 The tricolored bat is also a state threatened species whose location is tracked in Wisconsin's NHI database.
 However, there are no known occurrences of the species within the Project vicinity (WI Department of Natural Resources, 2022c).
-Project operations that involve tree removal may impact unknown roost trees.
+Project operations that involve hazardous tree removal may impact unknown roost trees.
+There are no current or proposed plans to remove non-hazardous trees.
+NSPW has been directed by the D2SI to remove four trees on the right earthen embankment for dam safety purposes.
+Any hazardous tree removal will follow the proposed mitigation measures in Section 3.7.3 to prevent adverse impacts to the tricolored bat.